Skip to content

 MongoDB offers excellent development tools, but it is a database quite complex to operate and maintain.
 To integrate MongoDB with existing applications is often difficult, and the risk of getting locked in is high.

-From CrateDB to MongoDB: Migration Starter Kit
+CrateDB to MongoDB Migration Starter Kit

 What about the price?